 - A look at a few quick tips for travel to Colorado

-Enjoy Denver’s Social Scene
+1. Enjoy Denver’s Social Scene

 With so many things to do in Denver, you’ll be busy all summer long.
 Enjoy Denver’s amazing outdoor eateries or head to a Rockies game.
-There are lots of ways to spend a weekend in Denver during the summer.
+There are lots of ways to spend a weekend in Denver during the summer, winter, spring, and fall.

-Spot Wildlife at Rocky Mountain National Park
+2. Explore Rocky Mountain National Park

 One of the best national parks in the USA, Rocky Mountain National Park has an array of things to do from world-class hiking to wildlife viewing.
-Be sure to check out one of Rocky Mountain National Park’s best hiking trails for a chance to spot wildlife such as elk, moose big horned sheep, marmots, and other mountain critters.
+Get to the park early (like before the sun) for your best chance at spotting wildlife such as moose, elk, ram, bear, and more.

-Go for a Bike and Brew Tour in Fort Collins
+3. Go for a Bike and Brew Tour in Fort Collins

 The best places to visit in Colorado in summer aren’t just the mountains, but the cities are filled with fun too.
 Rent a bike (or bring your own) and bike from brewery to brewery in Fort Collins.
 You can opt to ride on your own terms or join the annual Tour de Fat bike parade at the New Belgium Brewery.
 The event is free and makes for the perfect party for beer drinkers.

-Experience the Garden of the Gods
+4. Experience the Garden of the Gods